filipnaudot/LoxInterpreter/notes/README.md

 # Lists

 ### prepend and append
-> : Add to the start of a list
+> : Add to the start of a list.

 takes a number and a list of numbers or a character and a list of characters
 ```